 Back in Los Angeles, brit created Uke Jam L.A., a pop up strum along in the city, sponsored by hollywood’s iconic Guitar Center.
 Brit also developed a music program for the Ronald McDonald House with Team Ukulele, a charity she founded that supplies instruments and workshops to facilities in need. having the experience of helping others through music, she was asked by dorsay dujon, founder and cfo of make music los angeles, to volunteer for the namm foundation under their make music program by performing and teaching workshops at local venues and the downtown mental health center—located in los angeles’ skid row.

-With the release of her first fully produced EP, How to Burn, and performances at numerous high profile venues like The Dresden, Vitellos, Belmond El Encanto, State Social House, and Disney’s California Adventure, Brit has begun a new musical project.
-Under the support of her Patreon patrons and fans on social media, she releases songs and videos independently on her blog.
+in 2016, With the release of her first fully produced EP, "How to Burn," and performances at numerous high profile venues like The Dresden, Vitellos, Belmond El Encanto, State Social House, the los angeles county fair, and Disney’s California Adventure, Brit began work on a more intimate musical project that focused on meaning rather than perfection.
+Under the support of her Patreon patrons and fans on social media, she released songs and videos independently on her blog.